thkukuk/kubic-archive/README.md

-# kubic-archive
+# MicroOS Tools
-Backup regular the openSUSE Kubic DVD and official containers from the registry
+Files and scripts for openSUSE MicroOS